makerare/zksql/README.md

 ## Environment variables

 Duplicate `.env.local.example` file and rename it to `.env.local`.
-Edit it to add your Aleo private key.
+Update it with your own Aleo private key.

 ## Create Table